Preparing for a mentally healthy life

 Mindfulness exercises

-Our #MindYourSelfie series of guided relaxation audio exercises introduce mindfulness and meditation to young people.
-These exercises, which can be practiced in the classroom, engage students in body relaxation practices, which not only help to improve students' mindfulness, but also enhance their abilities to relieve tension built up in the body and mind.
+Our #MindYourSelfie series of guided relaxation audio exercises introduce mindfulness and meditation to children and young people.
+These exercises, which can be practiced in the classroom or at home, engage young people in body relaxation practices, which not only help to improve students' mindfulness, but also enhance their abilities to relieve tension built up in the body and mind.

 Mindful Colouring